 For the best meet-and-greet, brainstorm various questions with your team and company leaders.
 While your team may have questions about strategy and reporting, your decision-makers may have questions about pricing and return on investment (ROI).

-3 big mistakes smart businesses make when choosing an SEO company
+3 mistakes smart businesses make when picking an SEO company

 1. Choosing a “cheap” SEO agency

 Price does matter when it comes to SEO services and agencies.
-You want to set a budget and find an SEO company within that budget.
+You want to set an SEO budget and find an SEO company within that budget.
 The mistake, however, is that many businesses set unrealistic budgets.

 2. Browsing only local SEO companies

 Getting to work with a local SEO agency is a bonus when choosing a good SEO company.

 When it comes to what to look for in an SEO company, however, the location of your agency shouldn’t be your top factor.
 You want to prioritize experience, performance, and client experience over location because that will impact the quality of your service the most.